At a Glance

 For more information, visit Hushmail’s website.

 Tutanota is an open-source and web-based email application.
-Regardless of what device you’re using, Tutanota is available on iOS, Android, Windows and the Amazon App.
+Regardless of what device you’re using, Tutanota has it covered.
+The encrypted email service is available on iOS, Android, macOS, Linux, and Windows and in most modern browsers.

-Within the EU, Spain and Germany are widely seen as swinging the toughest data privacy sticks, states the BBC’s website.
+Within the EU, Spain and Germany swing the toughest data privacy sticks, states the BBC’s website.
 That means that they’ve got your back when it comes to privacy.

-Also, the European Union’s General Data Protection Regulation (GDPR) will become enforceable on May 25, 2018, introducing stronger privacy rights to citizens, as well as restrictions on international data sharing.
-The GDPR will put a stop to unlawful transfers of personal data out of the EU in response to a legal requirement from international governments.
+Also, the European Union’s General Data Protection Regulation (GDPR) became enforceable on May 25, 2018, providing stronger privacy rights to citizens, as well as restrictions on international data sharing.
+The GDPR puts a stop to unlawful transfers of personal data out of the EU in response to a legal requirement from international governments.

 Tutanota’s encryption feature is very simple to use and works for both Tutanota users and non-users.
 They also implement an end-to-end encryption solution.
-All your email data is safely stored on their servers and only visible for you and the recipient, due to its encryption key.
+All your email data is safely stored on their servers and only visible to you and the recipient thanks to its encryption key.

 The application is completely free of charge.
-However, a free account only allows you to have 1 email address and provides up to 1GB of data storage space.
+However, a free account only allows you to have one email address and provides up to 1GB of data storage space.

 You can upgrade the storage capacity to 10GB/100GB/1TB priced at 24.00€/120.00€/600.00€ ($30/$148/$740), respectively.